email: roadarch@outlook.com

 Cheshire, CT

-This Paul Bunyan statue beat local zoning laws by holding a flag.
-It was considered a flagpole rather than a sign.
-Originally, the statue stood in front of tire stores in Bristol and Plainville, CT.
+This Paul Bunyanstood in front of tire stores in Bristol and Plainville, CT.
 He was moved here in the late 1970s.
 At that time, the owners of House of Doors operated a tree service and the Paul Bunyan was an appropriate advertisement.
-In 2006, his upper torso was either removed or fell off.
-The pants in the first photo were still standing by themselves in 2007.
+In the early 2000s, there was a push by the city to remove the statue since he was considered a sign.
+A flag was placed in the statue's hands to turn him into a flagpole which is legal.
+In 2006, the statue's upper torso was either removed or fell off.
 By 2009, the statue was completely restored.
-His flagpole now resembles just a piece of pipe.
 For more, see these websites: 1 and 2. [map]

 Paul Bunyan